gszecsenyi/odi-groovy-sdk-prj/README.md

 ##### SDK Scripts

 Under `$ODI_HOME/oracledi.sdk/lib/scripts/xml` we have basic configuration scripts for ODI repositories.
-The `scripts` need to exist in the same directory as .jar.
+The `scripts` need to exist in the same directory as .jar (For IntelliJ IDE, update the classpath via `Module Settings` as mentioned [here](https://stackoverflow.com/questions/854264/how-to-add-directory-to-classpath-in-an-application-run-profile-in-intellij-idea)
-Unfortunately `scripts` can't be packaged inside jar due to limitation from Oracle ODI (?) - this [link](https://stackoverflow.com/questions/6192661/how-to-reference-a-resource-file-correctly-for-jar-and-debugging) may help
+Unfortunately `scripts` can't be packaged inside jar due to limitation from Oracle ODI (?) - [link](https://stackoverflow.com/questions/6192661/how-to-reference-a-resource-file-correctly-for-jar-and-debugging)

 ### Preparing ODI Repo Database